godetremy/42-trolls/README.md

 ```
 </details>

 ## 🟡 Moderately Annoying
-A bit more annoying, but still easy to remove.
+A step up!
+These pranks are a bit more troublesome but can be undone with the right know-how 😘

 ### 📺 AdSh - Ads in your shell
 Tired of an ad-free terminal?
 Now you can add ads to pop up when you type commands in your terminal.
 ```bash
 curl https://raw.githubusercontent.com/godetremy/42-trolls/refs/heads/main/adsh/install.sh | bash
 ```
 <details>
   <summary>🧹 How to remove ?</summary>

-Use this command :
+Remove the line at end of the `.zshrc` file, then delete the folder `.adsh` in your home, or use this command :
 ```bash
 curl https://raw.githubusercontent.com/godetremy/42-trolls/refs/heads/main/adsh/uninstall.sh | bash
 ```
-Or remove the line at end of the `.zshrc` file, then delete the folder `.adsh` in your home.
 </details>

 <details>